josmar-crwdstffng/angular/aio/content/guide/static-query-migration.md

 ### Does this change affect `@ViewChildren` or `@ContentChildren` queries?

 No, this change only affects `@ViewChild` and `@ContentChild` queries specifically.
-`@ViewChildren` and `@ContentChildren` queries are already "dynamic" by default and don't support static resolution.
+`@ViewChildren` and `@ContentChildren` queries are already "dynamic" by default and do not support static resolution.

 <a id="why-specify-static-false"></a>

 ### ​Why do I have to specify `{static: false}`?
-Isn't that the default?
+Is not that the default?

-The goal of this migration is to transition apps that aren't yet on version 9 to a query pattern that is compatible with version 9.
+The goal of this migration is to transition apps that are not yet on version 9 to a query pattern that is compatible with version 9.
-However, most applications use libraries, and it's likely that some of these libraries may not be upgraded to version 8 yet \(and thus might not have the proper flags\).
+However, most applications use libraries, and it is likely that some of these libraries may not be upgraded to version 8 yet \(and thus might not have the proper flags\).
-Since the application's version of Angular will be used for compilation, if we change the default, the behavior of queries in the library's components will change to the version 8 default and possibly break.
+Since the version of Angular in the application will be used for compilation, if we change the default, the behavior of queries in the components of the library will change to the version 8 default and possibly break.
-This way, an application's dependencies will behave the same way during the transition as they did in the previous version.
+This way, the dependencies of an application will behave the same way during the transition as they did in the previous version.

 In Angular version 9 and later, it will be safe to remove any `{static: false}` flags and we will do this cleanup for you in a schematic.

 <a id="libraries"></a>

-### Can I keep on using Angular libraries that haven't yet updated to version 8 yet?
+### Can I keep on using Angular libraries that have not yet updated to version 8 yet?

 Yes, absolutely.
 Because we have not changed the default query behavior in version 8 \(such as the compiler still chooses a timing if no flag is set\), when your application runs with a library that has not updated to version 8, the library will run the same way it did in version 7.